 We know then, we are to eat the Word.
 Now let’s look at this still water.
 Let us look at this water in the next few Scriptures.
 Notice one statement above about the water, before we begin.
 This water is not forced upon the sheep.
-They are led to the water, and they may or not partake of that water.
-It is available, but they must drink.
+They are led to the water, and they may or may not partake of that water.
+It is available.

 John 4:14 “But whosoever drinketh of the water that I shall give him shall never thirst; but the water that I shall give him shall be in him a well of water springing up into everlasting life.”

 This water of the Good Shepherd seems to have life everlasting in it.
 John 7:38 “He that believeth on me, as the scripture hath said, out of his belly shall flow rivers of living water.”

 This living water then is the Spirit.
 It is available to all believers.
 Notice now, that the Great Shepherd has provided the Word to eat and the Spirit to drink in.
 It is the sheep’s option whether to take it or not.

 1 Corinthians 12:13 “For by one Spirit are we all baptized into one body, whether [we be] Jews or Gentiles, whether [we be] bond or free; and have been all made to drink into one Spirit.”